HIW VSK

-The HIW VSK refers to 2 prototype weapons, a rifle and a carbine, of German origin developed by Hessische Industrie Werke and August Coenders in 1944.
+The HIW VSK were two prototype weapons, a rifle and a carbine, of German origin developed by Röchling Eisen-und Stahlwerke GmbH (Hessische Industrie Werke) and August Coenders in 1944.
 They were intended as Volkssturm weapons and the carbine variant used blow forward operation.

 Variants

 Battle rifle

 Chambered for the 7.92×57mm Mauser rifle round.
 It used standard 5-round stripper clips to fill the fixed internal magazine.
 To operate, the "bolt" handle is actually attached to the barrel, and pushed forward to feed a new round to a fixed bolt and breech face.